SinghUjjwal9/Hotel-Booking-Analysis-EDA/README.md

  Q1) Which year witnessed the highest number of guests?
  - 2016 witnessed maximum number of guests followed by the year 2017.
- - Altough the year 2015 witnessed the minimum number of guests, in the year 2015 Resort hotel type booking is more than City hotel.
+ - Although the year 2015 witnessed the minimum number of guests, in the year 2015 Resort hotel type booking is more than City hotel.

  Q2) Which time of the year is best to stay in hotel?
  - Instead of the month of DECEMBER the total number of guests in every month are more than 10k.
 But from the graph there is a very clear visible spike is in the month of JULY and AUGUST, so we can conclude that the best time of the year to book a hotel is in JULY and AUGUST.
  - The data in the dataset is of European Hotels, as during the month of JULY and AUGUST it is summers in Europe and the weather, natural sceneries and landscapes are breathtaking therefore the tourism industries boom during this period of time thus there is a clear visible spike in total number of guests during this period.
  - In the months of November, December, January and February there is extreme winters in Europe, therefore there is a clear visible decline in total guests during this period of time.
- - Even after analyzing the data of CITY and RESORT hotel saperately the fact that the "Best time to book an hotel is month of JULY and AUGUST" remains the same.
+ - Even after analyzing the data of CITY and RESORT hotel seperately the fact that the "Best time to book an hotel is month of JULY and AUGUST" remains the same.
  - Throughout the year the people prefer CITY hotels more than the RESORT hotel.

  Q3)  In which month of the year Revenue is the highest?
  - In the month of August the revenue of hotels is maximum followed by the month of July.
  - The above analysis further supported our assumption that the data in the dataset is of european hotels.
 And as the month of June, July, August, September witness summers in the Europe, the number of bookings are more and Hotels make most profit during these months only.
 So we can also assume that hotels increase prices of the room during these months.
 And as the month of November, December, January, February witness Winters in europe The number of booking are low thus hotels reduce the prices of room during these months and their revenue also reduce.

- Q4) Is there any change in Monthwise revenue when we analyze data saperately for Resort and City hotels?
+ Q4) Is there any change in Month wise revenue when we analyze data seperately for Resort and City hotels?
  - During the peak months (June to September) the Resort hotel's earning of revenue is way more than City hotels( which earn more or less same throughout the year), which further proves our assumption that City hotels are booked more for Casual stays thus their price increase very less during summers, while Resort hotels are booked more for Close intimate events which happen during peak of tourism season, so the Resort hotel owner earn more during this period of time.

  Q5) What is the trend of bookings within a month?